STOKEBLOKE1/MyCode/README.md

 # MyCode
 MyCodeExamples

-This folder contains projects from project Euler.
+This repository contains projects from project Euler.
 About project Euler;

 Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
 Although mathematics will help you arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.